 Active communities certainly aren’t for everyone.
 But they might offer more than you might have you considered.
 Our point – investigate before you dismiss.

 – All of California is way too expensive.
 Certainly the coastal areas of southern California are among the most expensive markets in the country.
 But that doesn’t mean that everywhere in the state (or other states with coastlines) is expensive.
 Inland and northern areas like Indio are closer to the U.S. average.
 Even Riverside and Long Beach, both near the coast, are somewhat reasonable real estate markets.
 As a retiree you probably won’t pay much of any income tax, and the state has a Homestead law to keep your property taxes in check.

 – The Florida Keys are full of huge bugs and snakes.
 When you go on a house tour in Key West and the lower keys your guide will probably point out as a curiosity that the homes don’t have screens.
 With almost no standing water and plenty of little bug-eating geckos, there just aren’t enough insects to discourage outdoor living.
 (Some very efficient mosquito control and spraying helps too).
 As for snakes, there are some here, but are rarely sighted.
 Burmese Pythons, an invasive species, have become an increasing problem in and near the Everglades, however.
 There are plenty of bugs, snakes, and alligators throughout the rest of Florida, but people tend to have few encounters of a dangerous kind.

 Comments?
-Have we missed any biases when it comes to places?
+Obviously there are serious things to consider when choosing a place to retire.
+Water shortages, rising ocean levels, and climate change are real drawbacks in certain areas, at least in the long term.
+Have we missed any biases you can think of?
 What are the factors that would keep you from considering a town as a place to retire?
-Have you every changed your mind about a place after you visited it yourself?
+Have you ever changed your mind about a place after you visited it yourself?
 Please share your thoughts and experiences in the Comments section below.